Can agriculture support both man and the ecological systems? Is it possible to separate social and ecological systems within agriculture?

 The core curriculum includes and provides the theoretical fundamentals and methodologies necessary to carry out meticulous agroecological analyses.
 Other interdisciplinary features are explored, chiefly those needed to attain a first-rate level of understanding of sustainable standards of development, based on local renewable resources.

-There are ample oppurtunities to carry out parts of the programme at our collaborative partner universities: Mekelle University, Ethiopia or Uganda Martyr´s University.
+There are ample opportunities to carry out parts of the program at our collaborative partner universities: Mekelle University, Ethiopia or Uganda Martyr's University.

-The programme contains courses and projects, of which 60 HEC are compulsory, 30 HEC optional, and 30 HEC consists of the concluding Master´s thesis with a major in agricultural science.
+The program contains courses and projects, of which 60 HEC are compulsory, 30 HEC optional, and 30 HEC consists of the concluding Master's thesis with a major in agricultural science.

-To be eligible for the Agroecology - Master´s programme, the requirements are a Bachelor´s degree (undergraduate cycle) corresponding to a minimum of 180 HEC/ECTS, including 90 HEC/ECTS specialization in one of the following subjects/ educational areas:
+To be eligible for the Agroecology - Master's program, the requirements are a Bachelor's degree (undergraduate cycle) corresponding to a minimum of 180 HEC/ECTS, including 90 HEC/ECTS specialization in one of the following subjects/ educational areas:

 - Natural sciences